CERTCC/VINCE/localstackdev/README_localstack.md

 - `docker-compose ps` (show status of containers)
 - `docker-compose exec <name_of_container> /bin/bash` (start a bash shell in a running container)

 ## Additional notes
+- The default password is currently set in the fixtures, it can be modified after logging in for the first time
+- The ADMIN_EMAIL field is used for login, not the username
+- If the containers are created anew from stratch then the browser cache will need to be cleared to remove an old JWT token
 - Multiurl is currently disabled
 - MFA is currently disabled
 - The default google recaptcha keys already present will always return "valid" as they are for development purposes